SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 If you select **External application**, you next need to provide the name, application key and external URL for it.

-If you want to duplicate an existing application follow the steps described next.
+If you want to duplicate an existing application, follow the steps described next.

 ### <a name="clone-application"></a>Duplicate applications

-Duoplicating a subscribed application creates a copy of the application as an own application, with a link to the original application.
+Duplicating a subscribed application creates a copy of the application as an own application, with a link to the original application.

 In order to duplicate an application, follow these steps: